TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 Frequently Asked Questions

-It depends on how you are calling them.
-If you are using a predictive dialer that qualifies as an ATDS (generates numbers randomly or sequentially), you need prior express written consent.
-If you are manually dialing or using a list-based power dialer that does not qualify as an ATDS under the Duguid standard, you need prior express consent — which can be verbal or implied through the act of submitting a web form.
-However, pre-recorded voicemail drops always require written consent regardless of your dialer type.
-And state laws may impose stricter requirements.
-The safest approach is to always have documented written consent.
+It depends on how you call them.
+If you use an ATDS (generates numbers randomly or sequentially), you need prior express written consent.
+If you manually dial or use a list-based power dialer that does not qualify as an ATDS under the Duguid standard, you need prior express consent — which can be implied through submitting a web form.
+However, pre-recorded voicemail drops always require written consent regardless of dialer type, and state laws may impose stricter requirements.
+The safest approach: always have documented written consent.

 Can I text leads that I bought from a lead vendor?

 You can, but the requirements are strict.
 You need prior express written consent that specifically covers text messaging (not just phone calls).
-The consent must identify your company by name (under carrier requirements, even though the federal 1:1 rule was vacated).
-You must register your campaign through the TCR for 10DLC compliance, include opt-out instructions in every message, and honor STOP requests immediately.
-If the lead vendor cannot provide documentation of SMS-specific consent, do not text those leads.
+Carrier requirements still mandate that consent identify your company by name.
+You must register through the TCR for 10DLC compliance, include opt-out instructions in every message, and honor STOP requests immediately.
+If the vendor cannot document SMS-specific consent, do not text those leads.

-The TCPA does not set a specific expiration date for consent.
-However, industry practice generally treats phone consent as reliable for 90 days.
-After 90 days, the risk increases — not because consent legally expired, but because the consumer is more likely to have forgotten opting in and may file a complaint.
-For leads older than 90 days, consider using email or direct mail as your first contact channel, and use phone calls only after re-establishing engagement.
-The age of the lead does not invalidate the consent, but it does affect how you should approach the outreach.
+The TCPA does not set a consent expiration date.
+Industry practice treats phone consent as reliable for about 90 days.
+After that, risk increases — not because consent legally expired, but because the consumer is more likely to have forgotten opting in and may file a complaint.
+For leads older than 90 days, consider email or direct mail as your first contact channel, then follow up by phone after a re-engagement signal.

 What happens if I get a TCPA complaint?

-A single complaint can escalate quickly.
-At the individual level, a consumer can sue for $500-$1,500 per violation.
-If a plaintiff's attorney identifies a pattern — say you called 5,000 numbers without proper DNC scrubbing — that becomes a class action with millions in exposure.
-Your first steps should be: immediately suppress the complaining number, pull your consent documentation for that lead, review your compliance records, and contact a TCPA attorney.
-Having thorough records (consent documentation, DNC scrub logs, opt-out processing timestamps) is your best defense.
+A single complaint can escalate fast.
+A consumer can sue for $500-$1,500 per violation.
+If a plaintiff's attorney identifies a pattern — say you called 5,000 numbers without DNC scrubbing — that becomes a class action with millions in exposure.
+Your first steps: immediately suppress the number, pull your consent documentation, review your compliance records, and contact a TCPA attorney.
+Thorough records (consent docs, DNC scrub logs, opt-out timestamps) are your best defense.

 Are aged leads safer from a TCPA perspective than fresh leads?

 In some ways, yes.
-Aged leads have already gone through the consent collection process — the opt-in happened, the disclosure was presented, and the consumer submitted their information.
-You are not dealing with the compliance risks of the lead generation process itself (deficient forms, misleading disclosures, pre-checked consent boxes).
-Your risk is limited to how you contact the lead, not how the lead was generated.
-That said, aged leads carry the consent decay risk described above, and you are still responsible for DNC scrubbing, calling-hour compliance, and proper opt-out handling.
-The lead's existence does not exempt you from compliance — but a well-documented aged lead from a reputable vendor like Aged Lead Store gives you a solid consent foundation to build on.
+Aged leads have already gone through the consent collection process — the opt-in happened, the disclosure was presented, the consumer submitted their information.
+You are not dealing with the compliance risks of lead generation itself (deficient forms, misleading disclosures, pre-checked consent boxes).
+Your risk is limited to how you contact the lead, not how it was generated.
+That said, aged leads carry consent decay risk, and you are still responsible for DNC scrubbing, calling-hour compliance, and opt-out handling.
+A well-documented aged lead from a reputable vendor like Aged Lead Store gives you a solid consent foundation to build on.

 Get the Aged Lead Playbook